grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### The Gnat dives; assembling the devices; the plan)

 At this, Hemi signaled to Shakes to make way so he could climb back down into the bowels of the _Gnat_.
 He returned to assembling the devices he had been working on.
 He made careful calculations with his slide ruler, and noted them on his clipboard.
-Then he connected an air hose to a valve of the _Gnat's_ compressed air system, and blew air into the old boat bumpers he had brought from the _Prospect_.
-After each bumper was filled, he put a gauge on it and checked the precise pressure inside the bumper.
-When he was satisfied with the level of inflation, he sealed the bumper shut with a screw-tightened clip, and then lashed it to one of his twin explosive cylinder mine units.
+Then he connected an air hose to a valve of the _Gnat's_ compressed air system, and blew air into the old boat fenders he had brought from the _Prospect_.
+After each fender was filled, he put a gauge on it and checked the precise pressure inside the fender.
+When he was satisfied with the level of inflation, he sealed the fender shut with a screw-tightened clip, and then lashed it to one of his twin explosive cylinder mine units.

 The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the weapons he had created.